injeti-manohar/AZ-104/Module6.md

 **Why Custom Routes (User Defined Routes)**

+When it's uses with an NVA it protects against `data exfiltration` where any bad person unauthorized data transfer from your network.

 NVA helps network virtual appliance (NVA) to help secure and monitor traffic
 - You can use an NVA to filter traffic inbound to a virtual network, to block malicious requests, and to block requests made from unexpected resources. so for example, you might want to route traffic through an NVA or through a firewall from partners and others.
 This control is possible with custom routes.